DanWahlin/CustomerManagerStandard/readme.md

 * A custom filter for filtering customer data
 * A custom directive to ensure unique values in a form for email
 * A custom directive that intercepts $http and jQuery XHR requests (in case either are used) and displays a loading dialog
+* Provides login and authentication functionality (currently client-side only - plan to add server-side part too which is absolutely required in a "real" app)

 The factories can be switched by changing the app/services/config useBreeze setting to true.